neqkir/gpu-roofline/README.md

-# amd_gpu_roofline
+### amd_gpu_roofline

-roofline analysis AMD MI100 GPU
+#### Roofline model for AMD MI100 GPUs

+A roofline analysis enables a quantification of performance which is benchmarks-agnostic.

+Good GPU performance is when

+-- GPU operates in the throughput-limited regime

+-- We attain a high usage of the GPU capabilities: maximal bandwidth, maximal throughput